Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/android_user_guide.rst

 ^^^^^^^^^^^^^^^^

 From the home screen, you can log in or create an account, open this Getting Started guide, or view the map.
 You can view the map without needing to log in.

-# TO DO: REPLACE THIS IMAGE once login button is added

 .. figure:: img/android_email.png
     :align: center